seek-oss/playroom/.changeset/strong-olives-thank.md

 'playroom': patch
 ---

-Update depedencies (and move to pnpm internally)
+Update dependencies (and move to pnpm internally)